-Module Code Introduction to Anthropology ANTI1514 Introduction to Arabic Language, Literature and Culture ARAB1514 Legal Language and Culture I CLLC1514 Criminology (Introduction to Criminology) CRIM1514 Accounting EACC1614 Business Management (Business Dynamics) EBUS1614 Economics (Economic Systems and Basic EECF1614 Microeconomics) Prerequisite: To register for this module, a student must have passed mathematics in Grade 12 with an average of 50%.
-Introduction to Philosophy I: Tradition and Modernity FILO1514 Prerequisite: To register for this module, a student must have passed the first language in Grade 12 with an average of at least 65% OR have obtained an NBT academic literacy score of at least 64%.
-French Language, Literature and Culture (for beginners FRAN1514 and foreign language) German for Beginners I GERB1514 Introduction to the Twentieth-Century History of South HIST1514 Africa and Africa Political Science (Introduction to Politics) POLS1514 Introduction to Psychology PSIN1514

-Introduction to Sociology SOCI1514

-Sesotho (Introduction to Sesotho Basic Communication SSOL1514
+Module Code Introduction to Anthropology ANTI1514 Introduction to Arabic Language, Literature and Culture ARAB1514 Legal Language and Culture I CLLC1514 Criminology (Introduction to Criminology) CRIM1514 Accounting EACC1614 Business Management (Business Dynamics) EBUS1614 Economics (Economic Systems and Basic Microeconomics) Prerequisite: To register for this module, a student must have passed mathematics in Grade 12 with an average of 50%.
+EECF1614 Introduction to Philosophy I: Tradition and Modernity Prerequisite: To register for this module, a student must have passed the first language in Grade 12 with an average of at least 65% OR have obtained an NBT academic literacy score of at least 64%.
+FILO1514 French Language, Literature and Culture (for beginners and foreign language) FRAN1514 German for Beginners I GERB1514 A Brief History of the Whole World HIST1534 Political Science (Introduction to Politics) POLS1514 Introduction to Psychology PSIN1514 Introduction to Sociology SOCI1514 Sesotho (Introduction to Sesotho Basic Communication and Culture) SSOL1514

-and Culture)